Quansight-Labs/free-threaded-compatibility/docs/testing.md

 some form of locking.
 Many projects use global mutable state (e.g. module-level or class-level state) for convenience with the assumption that the GIL provides locking on the state.
-That will most likely not be valid without some form of locking on the free-threaded build.
-It is also likely that there are thread safety issues related to use of global state even in the GIL-enabled build.
-See the section below on [global state in tests](porting.md#fixing-thread-unsafe-tests) for more information about updating test suites to work with the free-threaded build.
+That will most likely not be valid without some form of explicit locking on the free-threaded build.
+It is also likely that there are latent thread-safety issues related to use of global state even in the GIL-enabled build.

+Many test suites are implemented using global mutable state or assume that tests cannot run simultaneously.
+See the section below on [global state in tests](porting.md#fixing-thread-unsafe-tests) for more information about updating test suites to work with the free-threaded build and dealing with tests that become flaky when run in a thread pool

 You can look at [pytest-run-parallel](https://github.com/Quansight-Labs/pytest-run-parallel) as